DavidMontgomery5/Davids-Doc-Site/docs/blog/june/index.md

 ## Week of June 6th - June 10:

-Today was a pretty quite day at the office Taj taught me more about Github
+Today was a pretty quite day at the office Taj taught me more about Github.
+Going into more detail he taught me about forking while also teaching me about push and pull requests.
+I also learned that sometimes entire companies are run through github, which was a pretty fascinating thought.
+Another cool thing about github was that people who follow you can take a copy of your work and improve it by themselves then submit it back to you for approval, Thats kinda awesome. :)

 ### Back to [Home](/)